heavyagain/SkyRDS/README.md

 ## Features

 - **Real-time Song Display**: Shows the currently playing song's artist, title, and cover image from Skyrock's API.
-- **Countdown Timer**: Displays the remaining time for the current song, blinking in red during the last 15 seconds.
+- **Countdown Timer**: Displays the remaining time for the current song, blinking during the last 15 seconds.
 - **Automatic Updates**: The page refreshes every second to check for new songs and update the countdown timer.
 - **Commercial/Break Detection**: Switches to a "PUB OU SPEAK" (Ad or DJ Talk) screen when no song is playing.